Interested in this innovation?

 There were already an estimated 400,000 Rohingya in Bangladesh before the brutal, coordinated military campaign of August 2017 forced an additional 700,000 refugees into the border camps.
 Without support, children are ill-equipped to cope with the daily challenges of living in the camps, unable to process the trauma they have been through, and lacking in preparation for an uncertain future.

-Children on the Edge have now replicated the main elements of their original project to cater for 7,500 newly arrived children in the Kutupalong- Balukhali camp, through the establishment of 150 new classrooms.
-Children will engage with an approved government curriculum to Grade 3, alongside bespoke rights-based, creative activities.
+Children on the Edge have now replicated the main elements of their original project to cater for 7,500 newly arrived children in the Kutupalong-Balukhali camp, through the establishment of 150 classrooms.
+Children engage with a government approved curriculum to Grade 3, alongside bespoke rights-based, creative activities.
 Centres here are semi-permanent, to cater for a potential move, and space is negotiated through established community relationships.

 - Quality, child-friendly, rights-based education